Northeast

 Learning Objectives

-- Learn how the use of thermal clips will impact thermal bridging on various exterior wall assembly applications
+- In this presentation you will be able to understand how the use of thermal clips will impact thermal bridging on various exterior wall assembly applications.

-- Gain insight on how the NFPA 285 fire code applies to thermal clips
+- Gain insight on how the NFPA285 fire test applies to thermal clips.

 11AM - 12PM